 In days gone by there wasn’t any way to accurately calculate drop shipping charges for items that need to be drop shipped.
 But now that has changed.

-We’re happy to introduce 3 new shipping extensions built specifically to address WooCommerce drop shipping needs.
-Now you can use our UPS Drop Shipping, Fedex Drop Shipping Pro, and our Table Rate Shipping Pro plugins to handle all of your drop shipping needs.
+We’re happy to introduce 3 new shipping extensions and our news totally automated WooCommerce Dropshipping Suppliers Pro extension, built specifically to address WooCommerce drop shipping needs.
+Now you can use our UPS Drop Shipping, Fedex Drop Shipping Pro, and our USPS Drop Shipping Pro plugins to handle all of your drop shipping needs.
+And you can use our Dropshipping Suppliers Pro to automatically send your dropshipping suppliers email and a PDF packing slip when new orders arrive in your store (see the related product page for details on that cool tool).

 The first option is super slick.
 When you enable the multi-package feature and shoppers view their cart or the checkout page they see shipping options for each item in the cart.
 This lets your shoppers choose different shipping method for every item they purchase.
 For example, maybe a shopper is buying 2 items and they want the first item to ship via ground shipping but they want the second item to ship overnight.
 No problem.
 Both of these plugins make that possible.